 As it is known, following the exceptional tides that hit Venice in November 2019, the Crucifix was damaged by water.
 The water caused the wood to swell – especially in the lower part of the support – and the detachment of some of the various elements that covered the wooden structure.
 Among those completely detached some were recuperated after the flood.

-The restoration intervention, supported by Venetian Heritage thanks to the fundraising campaign #supportvenice launched immediately after the flood, entails the consolidation of the entire structure and the reintegration of both the structural (wood) and superficial (lacquer) lacunae.
-The elements fallen due to the weakening of the glue caused by water will also be reattached, and the entire Crucifix will be cleaned from the deposits left by salt water.
+The restoration intervention, supported by Venetian Heritage thanks to the fundraising campaign #supportvenice launched immediately after the flood, involved the consolidation of the entire structure and the reintegration of both the structural (wood) and superficial (lacquer) lacunae.
+The elements fallen due to the weakening of the glue caused by water have been reattached, and the entire Crucifix has been cleaned from the deposits left by salt water.